kars0n777/Drakula-Montserrat/README.md

 8. HTTPS and HTTP differentiators!

 # Installation
-Installing Drakula is pretty simple and intuitive, just follow these steps for your mod:
+Installing Drakula is pretty simple and intuitive, just follow these steps for your mod of choice:

-If you're using GooseMod, just search up for Drakula in your "Themes" section and hit "Import"
+If you're using GooseMod (recommended), just search up for Drakula in your "Themes" section and hit "Import"

+If you're using BeautifulDiscord, just run `beautifuldiscord --css (place where ur repo is)/Drakula/Drakula.css` (remember to replace the "place where ur repo is" part).

-If you're using another client mod (say BeautifulDiscord, Vizality, Powercord, etc), Install the theme like you usually do, just note that I will ***not*** be offering any support for other clients not mentioned above.
+If you're using another client mod (say BetterDiscord, Vizality, Powercord, Astra etc), Install the theme like you usually do, just note that I will ***not*** be offering any support for other clients not mentioned above.

 # License
 Drakula is licensed under the [MIT license](https://mit-license.org).

 Some components used are part of the Public Domain.

+# Notes
+Due to how GooseMod works, the `powercord_manifest.json` file is still on the repostiory.
+You're still allowed to use Powercord but note that if something breaks or anything, I'll not offer any kind of support unless its something that may affect other supported client mods (BeautifulDiscord or GooseMod).

+Due to my incompetence as a developer that isn't really a developer, the following things are not colored properly/are broken:
+- Switch Accounts popup
+- Explore Public Servers section
+- Add Server popup
+- Changelog popouts (Goosemod, Powercord, Discord and other clients)
+- Join Hypesquad quiz
+- A bunch of popout thingies that I forgot